 For this reason, Kering and its Houses are increasing the number of initiatives designed to protect and preserve biodiversity.
 These include support for conservation programs and developing rigorous standards for raw material sourcing, manufacturing processes and animal welfare.
 To take this commitment a step further, the Group has devised a Biodiversity strategy with three main goals:

 • stemming biodiversity loss;

 • restoring ecosystems and species;

-• sparking systemic change that goes above and beyond our supply chains.
+• triggering systemic change that goes above and beyond our supply chains.

-To achieve these goals, we have structured our biodiversity strategy into four stages:
+To achieve these goals, the strategy is divided into four stages:

-Through its strategy, Kering is driving forward a real paradigm shift.
+With its strategy, Kering is creating a real paradigm shift.

-Second, by working closely with stakeholders whose efforts are grounded in scientifically based best practices, Kering focuses on initiatives that directly impact its core business.
+Secondly, by working closely with stakeholders whose efforts are based on scientific best practice, Kering focuses on initiatives that will impact its core business.
 A critical issue for the Group is reducing greenhouse gas emissions.
 Kering is targeting to reduce absolute scope 1 and 2 GHG emissions by 90% and scope 3 GHG emissions by 70% per unit of value added by 2030 from a 2015 base year.

 Lastly, Kering aims to inspire in-depth transformation and systemic change in its industry by developing innovative ideas that can be used by other stakeholders.
 To make a positive impact on biodiversity, for example, Kering will restore and regenerate a million hectares of its supply chain and protect one million hectares of critical, irreplaceable habitat by 2025.